 to load the changes.

-Purge previous installations of micromamba
+Purge previous installations of various conda setup

 This is an optional step only necessary for those who had installed various software previously and now would like to start from scratch.